aratare-jp/kirke/README.md

           :predicate :contains

           ;; The value to be validated against.
 Type coercion is used here between different types.
-For explicit ;; conversion, use a vector with the desired type.
+For explicit ;; conversion, use a map with the desired type.
 So this...
           :value "meme"
           ;; can be written as...
           :value {